-Annuitant's age on the date you ask to begin annuity payments Monthly payment per \$1,000 total contract value (less any redemption fees or other fees)
+Age of the annuitant on the date they ask to begin annuity payments Monthly payment per \$1,000 total contract value (less any applicable fees)

 0-24 \$0.50

 25-39 \$0.75

 40-59 \$1.00

 60-69 \$1.50

 70-85 \$2.00

 86 and over \$4.00

-For TFSA contracts, we calculate and pay the annuity payments as a 10 year term certain annuity.
+For TFSA contracts, the annuity payments will be calculated and paid as a 10 year term certain annuity.
 The annuity rate we use will be the greater of:

-- a monthly income of \$8.50 for each \$1,000 of total contract value (less any redemption fees or other fees), or - the annuity rate in effect at the time you begin annuity payments.
+- a monthly income of \$8.50 for each \$1,000 of total contract value (less any applicable fees), or - the annuity rate in effect at the time you begin annuity payments.

-If the annuitant dies before 120 annuity payments are made, we will pay a death benefit to the person entitled to receive it.
-On contracts except TFSA, where the annuitant is alive after we have paid 120 annuity payments, we continue the annuity payments until their death.
+If the annuitant dies before 120 annuity payments are made, we will pay a death benefit to the person entitled to receive the benefit.
+On contracts except TFSA, if the annuitant is alive after 120 annuity payments have been made, the annuity payments will continue until their death.
 We may recover any payments made after the annuitant dies.
 If the amount of the annuity payments we calculate is less than the monthly minimum required according to our administrative rules, we may pay you the total contract value, less any fees, in one lump sum.

 You may ask to begin annuity payments at an earlier date.
 A spousal waiver or consent may be required for locked-in contracts.
-The rate we use is the annuity rate in effect at that date.
+The rate we use will be the annuity rate in effect at that time.

-Section 12 Private Client pricing
+Section 13 Private Client pricing

 We may offer Private Client pricing.
-If available, it provides a cost effective investment solution.
+If available, this will provide you with a cost effective investment solution.